mdn/content/files/en-us/web/api/commandevent/index.md

 _This interface inherits properties from its parent, {{DOMxRef("Event")}}._

 - {{domxref("CommandEvent.source")}} {{ReadOnlyInline}}
-  - : An Element representing the control button that caused this invocation.
+  - : An {{domxref("HTMLButtonElement")}} representing the control button that caused this invocation.
 - {{domxref("CommandEvent.command")}} {{ReadOnlyInline}}
   - : A string representing the {{domxref("HTMLButtonElement.command", "command")}} value of the source control button.